datastax/cassandra-data-apis/docs/graphql/README.md

    mutation to use a lightweight transaction (LWT) adding significant overhead.

-As more tables are added to a keyspace additional fields will be added to the `TableQuery` and `TableMutation` types to handle queries and mutations for those new tables.
+As more tables are added to a keyspace additional fields will be added to the `Query` and `Mutation` types to handle queries and mutations for those new tables.

 ### API Naming Convention